blues/app-accelerators/67-creek-culvert-flood-warning-stream-gauge/README.md

 | [Blues Flexible Dual LTE/Wi-Fi and GPS/GNSS Antenna (Quectel YCA001BA)](https://shop.blues.com/products/dual-flexible-antenna-cell-wi-fi?utm_source=dev-blues&utm_medium=web&utm_campaign=store-link) | 1 | Multi-band passive flexible antenna with u.FL connector covering LTE (700–960 MHz, 1710–2690 MHz) and GNSS L1 (1560–1620 MHz, including GPS L1 at 1575 MHz).
 Although it is a multi-band antenna, its GNSS L1 coverage makes it suitable for the NOTE-NBGLWX `GPS` u.FL port.
 Required — the Notecard needs accurate location to establish Skylo satellite sessions.
 Route the lead through a dedicated cable gland and mount on the enclosure exterior with a clear sky view. |

 The Notecard for Skylo and Notecarrier CX ship with an active SIM including 500 MB of cellular data and 10 KB of Skylo satellite data — no activation fees, no monthly commitment.

+**Deployed energy budget (typical dry-weather day):** At the default 5-minute sample cadence with hourly summaries and 24-hour inbound polls, the device consumes approximately 40–50 mAh per day in cellular coverage (primarily the 250 mA hourly sync burst).
+During multi-day storms the 6600 mAh battery provides 5–8 days of reserve before solar recovery.
+Measure your exact deployment using Mojo (Section 8) to account for site-specific GNSS commission time and cellular versus satellite session overhead.

 > **Hardware deviation note.** The project description suggests a Swan MCU.
 The Cygnet STM32 embedded in the Notecarrier CX is fully sufficient for this sensor mix: the MB7389 speaks 9600-baud UART and the rain gauge is a GPIO; no exotic peripheral or MCU-specific library requires a separate host board.